 "This is a work of defining greatness, and a fitting farewell to a stage career that has illuminated British dance."—The Guardian, London

-Revered dancer, choreographer, and theater artist Akram Khan is a genre unto himself—known for physically demanding, visually spellbinding solo productions that combine Indian kathak with modern dance, and mine personal and cultural histories in works of sublime storytelling.
+British (by Bangladeshi descent) dancer, choreographer, and theater artist Akram Khan is revered for physically demanding, visually spellbinding solo productions which combine Indian kathak with modern dance in works of sublime storytelling.
 Seen here in an exclusive West Coast engagement, XENOS is Khan's final solo creation before his planned retirement as a performer.
 A powerful work that reveals the beauty and horrors of the human condition through the myth of Prometheus, it is told from the perspective of an Indian soldier recruited to fight in the trenches of World War I for the British Crown.
 "Xenos" means "stranger" or "alien" in Greek, and Khan's work bravely explores the soldier's alienation as he is trapped between two cultures in the colonial system.
+"This is a work of defining greatness, and a fitting farewell to a stage career that has illuminated British dance" (The Guardian, London).

 As a service to our donors at the $750 level and above, we offer the opportunity to reserve parking for our performances.
 Reserve parking online 5 business days or more in advance of the performance, or by contacting Cal Performances' Development Department at 510.642.8653 or email email@example.com.